-- Learn about your area’s winter storm risk.
-Contact your local Red Cross chapter, emergency management office for your area’s winter storm risk.
+- Learn about your area's winter storm risk.
+Contact your local Red Cross chapter or emergency management office for your area's winter storm risk and storm history.

 - Understand the hazards of wind chill, which combines the cooling effect of wind and cold temperatures on exposed skin.

-- Service snow removal equipment before winter storm season.
+- Service vehicles and snow removal equipment before winter storm season.

-- Keep your car’s gas tank full for emergency use and to keep the fuel line from freezing.
+- Keep your car's gas tank full (or battery charged) for emergency use.
+Keeping your tank full also helps prevent the fuel line from freezing.

-- Listen continuously to a NOAA Weather Radio, or a portable battery-powered radio (or television) for updated emergency information.
+- Listen to a National Oceanic and Atmospheric Administration (NOAA) Weather Radio, a portable battery-powered radio (or television), or a smart phone for updated emergency information.

 - Stay indoors and dress warmly during the storm.

-- Wear layers of loose-fitting, lightweight, warm clothing will keep you warmer than one bulky sweater.
+- Wearing layers of loose-fitting, lightweight, warm clothing will keep you warmer than one bulky sweater.

 - Listen to a battery powered radio or television for updated emergency information.